Studying Education at MBU

 Licenses Available

-This chart displays every teaching licensure endorsement that MBU offers, including initial licenses and add-on endorsements.
-To learn more about endorsement requirements and curriculum, click each “x” to visit the corresponding catalog page.
+This chart displays every teaching licensure path that MBU offers, including initial licenses, add-ons, and endorsements.
+To learn more about each endorsement requirement and curriculum, click each “x” to visit the corresponding catalog page.

 License Level | Initial | Initial | Initial | Additional |